top of page

 A hot, sunny day is the best kind of day for the beach, but it also puts your pet at risk for heat exhaustion, heatstroke, and sunburn.
 Dogs that are overweight and dogs with flat noses (like English Bulldogs, Pugs, and Frenchies) are especially prone to heat exhaustion and heatstroke.

-Hot sand can severely burn your pet’s paw pads.
+Hot sand at the beach can severely burn your pet’s paw pads.
 Walking on hot sand can also raise your pet’s body temperature and put them at risk for heat exhaustion or heatstroke.
+Learn more about how to protect paws during hot weather months here.

 Depending on the beach you go to, the sand might be concealing some sharp objects, such as stones, shells, glass, and/or twigs.

-Some dogs just like to eat everything.
-If your pup often acts like a furry vacuum cleaner, they might try to eat the sand, which can become impacted in their intestines.
+Most dogs just like to eat everything.
+If your pup often acts like a furry vacuum cleaner, they might try to eat the sand when you're having a day at the beach.
+Since sand tends to clump when wet, if a dog ingests sand, it can become impacted in their intestines, causing a blockage.
+If you notice any of these signs after a day at the beach with your dog, get to your nearest VEG veterinary emergency hospital:

 Unless your pet has fresh water available to them while they’re at the beach, they could be at risk for dehydration.
 Hot sun, hot sand, and no water to drink can quickly lead to dehydration and heat exhaustion.